Kung Fu Master (film): Plot

-Mary-Jane (Jane Birkin) comes across Julien (Mathieu Demy) during a party her teenage daughter Lucy throws at their home.
+Mary-Jane (Jane Birkin) comes across Julien (Mathieu Demy) during a party her teenage daughter Lucy (Charlotte Gainsbourg, Birkin‘s actual daughter) throws at their home.
 Julien has drunk too much and Mary-Jane induces vomiting to help him feel better.
-Intrigued by him she goes to visit Lucy at school to see if she can see him again and almost hits him with her car.
-On the pretext of seeing if he's alright Mary-Jane takes Julien to a café where he plays his favourite arcade game, Kung Fu Master.
-Intrigued by Julien and knowing she wants to see him again Mary-Jane goes looking for other places with the game.
-Before she can think of another reason to see Julien however he comes to her home and they spend the day together shopping.
-At the end of the day Julien kisses Mary-Jane's hand.
+Intrigued by him, she goes to visit Lucy at school to find out if she can see him again and almost hits him with her car.
+On the pretext of seeing if he is alright, Mary-Jane takes Julien to a café where he plays his favourite arcade game, Kung Fu Master.
+Intrigued by Julien and knowing she wants to see him again, Mary-Jane goes searching for other places with the game.
+Before she can think of a different reason to see Julien however, he comes to her home and they spend the day together shopping.
+Julien kisses Mary-Jane's hand at the end of the day.

-At school Julien and Lucy must work together on a project and because he is so eager to work on the project she thinks that he has a crush on her.
+At school, Julien and Lucy must work together on a project.
+Since he is so eager to work on the project, she thinks that he has a crush on her.

 Mary-Jane and Julien continue to think of ways to be near one another.
-When Mary-Jane overhears Lucy talking about Julien missing school she visits his home to give him his homework and allows him to fondle her breast.
-Later he invites her out to celebrate with him and takes her to a hotel where he kisses her.
-Mary-Jane tepidly resists but later slaps him after he begins smoking in the elevator and runs away from him.
+When Mary-Jane overhears Lucy talking about Julien missing school, she visits his home to give him his homework and allows him to fondle her breast.
+He later invites her out to celebrate with him and takes her to a hotel where he kisses her.
+Mary-Jane resists, but later slaps him after he begins smoking in the elevator and runs away from him.

-While working on a project with Lucy, Julien learns that Lucy is going to England with her family over the upcoming holidays.
-Julien manages to get Lucy to invite him along.
+While working on a project with Lucy, Julien learns that she is going to England with her family over the upcoming holidays.
+Julien manages to convince Lucy to invite him along.
 On Easter, while she is hiding eggs, Mary-Jane is surprised by Julien.
-The two end up kissing and are discovered by Lucy who is horrified by the fact that her mother is kissing a 14 year old boy.
+The two end up kissing and are found by Lucy who is horrified by the fact that her mother is kissing a 14 year old boy.
 After telling her mother what has happened, Mary-Jane is encouraged by her to take Julien and her youngest daughter Lou to a remote island where the family owns a home to try and play out their flirtation.
-On the island the two of them declare their love for one another and enjoy a close relationship.
-At the end of their time on the island Mary-Jane worries that she'll lose Julien and he'll forget about her but he promises to love her forever.
+On the island, the two of them declare their love for one another and enjoy a close relationship.
+At the end of their time on the island, Mary-Jane worries that she will lose Julien and he will forget about her, but he promises to love her forever.

-After their return from the island Julien's mother threatens to press charges while Mary-Jane loses custody of Lucy.
-Mary Jane never hears from him again.
+After their return from the island, Julien's mother threatens to press charges while Mary-Jane loses custody of Lucy.
+Mary-Jane never hears from him again.